What is a Security Vulnerability?

 What’s more, the rise of the Internet of Things has fostered a playground of cyber attacks.
 After all, how often does one consider their printer to be vulnerable to cyber threats?

-Common Types of Vulnerabilities
+Common Types of Security Vulnerabilities

 To manipulate a vulnerability, the bad actor has a number of exploits at their disposal.
 Some common examples include:

-SQL Injection: SQL injection is among the most common of vulnerability exploits.
+SQL injection is among the most common of vulnerability exploits.
 It’s accomplished by “injecting” a malicious payload (which could potentially wreck your data) within a web page or application.
 Once injected, the attacker can make malicious SQL commands directly in your database, allowing them to access and steal the credentials of users within a system.

-Broken Authentication: When authentication credentials are stolen or compromised, system access and user identities can be appropriated by malicious actors to pose as the intended user, gaining access to critical systems and information.
+When authentication credentials are stolen or compromised, system access and user identities can be appropriated by malicious actors to pose as the intended user, gaining access to critical systems and information.

-Security Misconfiguration: Security misconfiguration is the lack of proper security in server or web apps, opening up your business to cyber threats.
+Security misconfiguration is the lack of proper security in server or web apps, opening up your business to cyber threats.
 This kind of misconfiguration runs rampant, commonly occurring when levels of the application stack are upgraded while others are left untouched, as the default settings may have included insecurities that go unaddressed.